ajlopez/SimpleMapReduce/README.md

 where

 - `items`: to be processed.
 In the current version, it's an object with `forEach` function defined.
-- `mapfn(item)`: given an item to be processed, it returns it's associated key..
+- `mapfn(key, value, ctx)`: given a key/value pair, it emits zero, one or more key/value pairs using `ctx`.
-- `newfn(item, key)`: given a new key, it returns the new object to be associated with that key.
+- `newfn(key)`: given a new key, it returns the new object to be associated with that key.
-- `processfn(item, result, [key, map])`: process an item, usually modifying its associated result object.
+- `processfn(key, value, result)`: process an item, usually modifying its associated result object.
 In addition, it could receive and use the associated key and the `map`, the dictionary that is being build by the process.